 Curries usually come with a side of rice, and Kinara steps it up a notch by offering your choice of brown or jasmine.
 Panang curry is my standard, and Kinara’s version is made with pork, which is a nice change.
-The curry has a rich flavor, medium heat, and lots of complexity that builds as you eat ($9).
-Though the beef massasman is not quite as the version at Siam Society, it is a close second.
-The curry has the depth commonly associated with this dish, the beef and potatoes are tender, and the peanuts give it a nice textural highlight ($9).
-Their green curry didn’t do too much for me; I’ve had better at other places ($9).
+The curry has a rich flavor, medium heat, and lots of complexity that builds as you eat ($10).
+Though the beef massaman is not quite as the version at Siam Society, it is a close second.
+The curry has the depth commonly associated with this dish, the beef and potatoes are tender, and the peanuts give it a nice textural highlight ($10).
+Their green curry didn’t do too much for me; I’ve had better at other places ($10).

 Thai fried rice was flavorful, plentiful, and a bit lighter than most versions tend to be.
 It is a typical mix of tomatoes, carrots, onions, peas and egg.
 I like the way they leave the onions in fairly large pieces, which give a bit of textural contrast ($10-14).

-Kinara has a large selection of lunch specials which average $8.00.
-For a dollar extra, you can add a garden salad or an appetizer; there’s also a punch card – buy five and get the sixth entrée free.
+Kinara has a large selection of lunch specials.
+For a $1.50 extra, you can add a garden salad or an appetizer.

 If there are any problems with Kinara, they are consistency and service.
 As I mentioned above, I’ve had the same dish turn out completely different over two nights.
 The restaurant is small, seating about 12 in each dining room.
 Though this makes it seem intimate, it is difficult for the a single server to work, and she occasionally gets overwhelmed.
 I think the same thing happens to the chef.
 I worry that the effect of a few positive reviews will overwhelm them; so be patient.

 Despite a few issues, Kinara is my favorite Thai restaurant on the West side of the Willamette.
 On a good night, it is outstanding.
 Since it is an easy walk from the Pearl, it will be my regular stop for this type of food.